Virginia Polytechnic Institute and State University

 O’Shaughnessy Hall Learning Quad

-Lord Aeck Sargent’s team of landscape architects and designers is crafting a signature new outdoor learning quad associated with the renovation of O’Shaughnessy Hall, designed in collaboration with Mosely Architects.
+Lord Aeck Sargent’s team of landscape architects and designers crafted a signature outdoor learning quad associated with the renovation of O’Shaughnessy Hall, designed in collaboration with Mosely Architects.

 The renovation of the building envisions a conversion from a traditional dormitory model to a Residential College.
 The integration of what was once neglected and underutilized space on the back side of the building into the educational and lifestyle programming of the building creates a unique opportunity blend the indoors with the outside.

-Design solutions seek to create a variety of flexible outdoor spaces that can be inhabited and programmed for learning opportunities.
+Design solutions created a variety of flexible outdoor spaces that can be inhabited and programmed for learning opportunities.
 One of the key spaces is an outdoor porch that ties back seamlessly into a renovated lobby and lounge area for residents, with a recessed ceremonial outdoor room that celebrates the matriculation process in a symbolic procession into and through it.

 Given its unique location on campus, the outdoor learning quad is designed to be a counterpoint to the traditional open lawn quadrangles found across the University, utilizing a more detailed landscape and hardscape approach to define a variety nodes and social opportunities, while also maintaining through pedestrian and service circulation in a way that is not only seamless, but enhances accessibility across the site.
-The resulting collage of elements creates what will become a truly dynamic place when constructed in 2017.
+The resulting collage of elements has become a truly dynamic place.